lambert-x/video-semisup/README.md

-# Learning from Temporal Gradient for Semi-supervised Action Recognition
+# Learning from Temporal Gradient for Semi-supervised Action Recognition (CVPR 2022)

 This repository includes the official pytorch implementation of the paper: [*Learning from Temporal Gradient for Semi-supervised Action Recognition*](https://arxiv.org/abs/2111.13241), CVPR 2022.